E53klasky/postProcessing-/README.md

 - ✅ Works with XML configuration files
 - ⚠️ Standalone operation (without XML) is in development
-- ⚠️ Onlhy takes in MGARD
+- ⚠️ Only takes in MGARD

 ### RMSE.py